Data modeling in Azure Cosmos DB

 For comparison, let's first see how we might model data in a relational database.
 The following example shows how a person might be stored in a relational database.

 The strategy, when working with relational databases, is to normalize all your data.
 Normalizing your data typically involves taking an entity, such as a person, and breaking it down into discrete components.
-In the example above, a person may have multiple contact detail records, and multiple address records.
+In the example, a person might have multiple contact detail records, and multiple address records.
 Contact details can be further broken down by further extracting common fields like a type.
 The same applies to address, each record can be of type Home or Business.

 The guiding premise when normalizing data is to avoid storing redundant data on each record and rather refer to data.
 In this example, to read a person, with all their contact details and addresses, you need to use JOINS to effectively compose back (or denormalize) your data at run time.